msens/docker-swarm/README.md

 ansible-playbook /vagrant/ansible/books-fe.yml -i /vagrant/ansible/hosts/prod
 ```

-See where it is deployed to  (repeat previous step and perform this step again to see that containers are moving)
+See where it is deployed to  (repeat previous step, perform this step again and see containers moving)
 ```ruby
 docker ps | grep booksservice
 ```

-Now prepare Jekins
+Now prepare Jenkins
 ```ruby
 docker login
 ```